 - Based on confidence in the “seed point” store location strategy, the Company accelerated new store openings from 25 net new stores in 2016, to 37 in 2017, 46 in 2018, and announced plans to open 50 in 2019.

 - In order to improve the customer shopping experience and increase store productivity, the Company increased the pace of remodel activity, as well as the relocation and closure of older, larger square footage stores.

-- In 2017 and 2018 alone, between new stores and remodel activity, Burlington will add 190 stores to the Company’s “brand standard”.
+- In 2017 and 2018 alone, between new stores and remodel activity, Burlington added189 stores to the Company’s “brand standard”.
+The planned new store and remodel activity for 2019 should translate to nearly 300 stores added to the brand standard between 2017 and 2019.
 The Company expects the significant majority of its stores to be in its brand standard within 5 years.